 The Bridge

-Since mankind first turned our eyes skyward, through endless, tireless and persistent dedication to reach our lofty goals, we have successfully topped the windswept heights with easy grace, and flung ourselves through the footless halls of air.
-However, there has been a less inspiring aeronautical quest that for some reason, has called out to so many fellow aviators through out the proud and distinguished history of aviation.
+Since mankind first turned our eyes skyward, through endless, tireless and persistent dedication to reach our lofty goals, we have successfully topped the windswept heights with easy grace and flung ourselves through the footless halls of air.
+However, there has been a less inspiring aeronautical quest that for some reason, has called out to so many fellow aviators throughout the proud and distinguished history of aviation.

 The Bridge…

-We have grown from a short flight on Kill Devil Hills, to distances that circumnavigate the globe.
-Speeds that literally melt the atmosphere, and altitudes that reached the surface of our Moon. but, for some reason, the bridge seemed to always call out to aviators in the same way a mountain calls out to a climber…because it was there.
+We have grown from a short flight on Kill Devil Hills to distances that circumnavigate the globe.
+Speeds that literally melt the atmosphere, and altitudes that reach the surface of our Moon. but, for some reason, the bridge seemed to always call out to aviators in the same way a mountain calls out to a climber…because it was there.
 Far less impressive than climbing a mountain, but it still calls...

 .